m324nbn2bc/a9avvs3fbvfv5bg4b5b89582br2n9d745627356239/SETTINGS_HUB_IMPLEMENTATION.md

 - `/settings` - Main hub with sidebar navigation (redirects to `/settings/account`)
 - `/settings/account` - Account & Security management
 - `/settings/privacy` - Privacy & Data controls
-- `/settings/preferences` - User preferences (theme, language, etc.)
+- `/settings/preferences` - User preferences (theme placeholder, language)

 ### What This Does NOT Include
 - Notification preferences (notifications are mandatory for moderation)